Labor rights: Core labor standards

-Identified by the ILO in the Declaration on Fundamental Principles and Rights at Work, core labor standards are "widely recognized to be of particular importance".
+Identified by the International Labour Organization (ILO) in the Declaration on Fundamental Principles and Rights at Work, core labor standards are "widely recognized to be of particular importance".
 They are universally applicable, regardless of whether the relevant conventions have been ratified, the level of development of a country or cultural values.
-These standards are composed of qualitative, not quantitative standards and don't establish a particular level of working conditions, wages or health and safety standards.
+These standards are composed of qualitative, not quantitative, standards and do not establish a particular level of working conditions, wages or health and safety standards.
 They are not intended to undermine the comparative advantage that developing countries may hold.
 Core labor standards are important human rights and are recognized in widely ratified international human rights instruments including the Convention on the Rights of the Child (CROC), the most widely ratified human rights treaty with 193 parties, and the ICCPR with 160 parties.
 They have been incorporated into different provisions that are related to labor in soft law instruments such as the UN's Global Compact, the OECD Guidelines, and the ILO MNE Declaration.